New York in the American Civil War: Military actions

 No Civil War battles were fought within New York, although Confederate agents did set several fires in New York City as an act intended to terrorize the community and build support for the peace movement.

 New York troops were prominent in virtually every major battle in the Eastern Theater, and some New York units participated in leading campaigns in the Western Theater, albeit in significantly smaller numbers than in the East.
-New Yorker John Schofield rose to command of the Army of the Ohio, extricated his outnumbered army from a Confederate trap, and, in doing, won the battles ofSpring Hill and Franklin, dealing a serious blow to Confederate hopes in Tennessee.
+New Yorker John Schofield rose to command of the Army of the Ohio, extricated his outnumbered army from a Confederate trap, and, in doing, won the battles of Spring Hill and Franklin, dealing a serious blow to Confederate hopes in Tennessee.

 More than 27,000 New Yorkers fought in the war's bloodiest battle, the three-day Battle of Gettysburg in July 1863.
 Nearly 1,000 men - 989 soldiers were killed in action, with 4,023 wounded (many of whom died of wounds or disease in the months following the battle).
 1,761 New Yorkers were taken as prisoners of war, and many were transported to Southern prisons in Richmond, Virginia and elsewhere.
 It was the largest number of casualties for New York troops in any battle.

 Among the scores of officers from New York to die at Gettysburg was Brig.
 Gen. Samuel K. Zook, a long-time resident of New York City.
 Col. Patrick "Paddy" O'Rourke of Rochester died a hero while leading the 140th New York Infantry into action on Little Round Top.
 Col. Augustus van Horne Ellis was killed near Devil's Den on July 2; he was later memorialized with the only full-sized statue of a regimental commander to be erected on the battlefield.

 During the entire war, New York provided more than 370,000 soldiers to the Union armies.
 Of these, 834 officers were killed in action, as well as 12,142 enlisted men.
 Another 7,235 officers and men perished from their wounds, and 27,855 died from disease.
 Another 5,766 were estimated to have perished while incarcerated in Southern prisoner-of-war camps.